Homemade Pesto made with a blend of fresh basil leaves, olive oil, garlic, and Parmesan cheese adds a ton of flavor to pasta, chicken, etc.

 How long does homemade basil pesto last?

-Homemade basil lasts three days in the refrigerator or three months in the freezer.
+Homemade basil lasts 3 days in the refrigerator or three months in the freezer.

 More Pesto Recipes You’ll Love: